unsaturated/bitstats/README.md

  - group of repositories (project)
  - all repositories (global)

 Only data that's *requested and available* will be exported.
-For example, to export all the data for "sysco" projects including comments, commits, and approvals:
+For example, to export all the data for "demo" projects including comments, commits, and approvals:

-    ./bitstats pr export sysco --comments --commits --approvals --project
+    ./bitstats pr export demo --comments --commits --approvals --project

 Look for your CSV files in the current working directory.